facehooked

-In facehooked two performers are intricately connected through a unique body extension—a reinforced fabric tube attached to their faces like masks.
+facehooked is a choreographic setup that connects two performers through a unique body extension - a reinforced fabric tube attached to their faces like masks.
 Bound together, the performers must continually negotiate their movements, relying on one another for balance and coordination.

 The physical connection serves as both a limitation and a source of support, allowing for movements that rely on the partner’s counterbalance.
 This unearths a unique and uncanny movement vocabulary, blurring the lines between individual and shared bodily experiences.